alphagov/user.wifi/README.md

 <a name="database"></a>
 ## Database

+There are two databases, one for dev, which supports the user.wifi.dev SSID, and one for prod, which supports user.wifi.

 <a name="api-tier"></a>
 ## API tier

+This is a cluster of docker containers running apache + php.
+The bulk of this repository is the php and other data that builds and runs these docker containers.

 <a name="radius-tier"></a>
 ## RADIUS tier

+This is a cluster of docker containers running a copy of freeradius, with an experimental API backend extension compiled in.
+These apply some basic ACLs to incoming requests, then handle reformating them as API calls and handing the to the API tier.
+There is also a healthcheck HTTP service running, which checks the health of freeradius and it’s connection to the API, and will return an error code if a fault is detected -- this is required for healthchecking.

 <a name="connectivity-tier"></a>
 ## Connectivity tier

+Sadly, because Cisco suck, we use fixed IP addresses for connectivity to the RADIUS tier.
+These are elastic IPs, which should *NEVER* be returned to the AWS pool as this would require the field-reconfiguration of every government site using user.wifi.

 <a name="Management-and-Development-tier"></a>
 ## Management and Development tier

+_Q: where does the kiosk docker instance fit into this?_

 [AWS account] (https://344618620317.signin.aws.amazon.com/console)